Skip Global navigation and goto content

 Public Health Preparedness Emergency Planning

-Emergency planning at the Florida Department of Health in Pinellas County is organized and managed by the Public Health Preparedness (PHP) program.
-The goal of these activities is to make sure Pinellas County is prepared to take action against bioterrorism, disease outbreaks and other emergencies that affect the health of the people of Pinellas County.
+Emergency planning at the Florida Department of Health in Pinellas County (DOH-Pinellas) is organized and managed by the Public Health Preparedness (PHP) program.
+The goal of these activities is to make sure Pinellas County is prepared to take action against bioterrorism, disease outbreaks, and other emergencies that affect the health of the people of Pinellas County.

 The key planning activities below give an overview of efforts by DOH-Pinellas to be fully prepared to assist the residents and visitors of Pinellas County.